Medical Billing & Coding/Office Administration

 What is the Future for Medical Administrative Jobs?

-Employment of health information technicians is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of health information technicians is projected to grow 9 percent from 2020 to 2030.
 An aging population will require more medical services, and health information technicians will be needed to organize and manage the older generations’ health information data.
 Moreover, the number of individuals who have access to health insurance is expected to continue to increase because of federal health insurance reform.
 This will mean more claims for reimbursement from insurance companies.1

 High Demand Skills